-Ensure the Plant QC Manager, or the QC inspectors under his/her direction, examine all precast prestressed concrete products within five working days of detensioning to ensure their dimensions conform to the specified tolerances and to determine if there are any deficiencies.
-This process control shall be listed on the Plant's Quality Control (QC) Plan.
+Ensure the Plant QC Manager, or the QC inspectors under their direction, examine all precast prestressed concrete products within five working days of detensioning to ensure their dimensions conform to the specified tolerances and to determine if there are any deficiencies.
+This process control shall be listed on the Producer Quality Control Plan (QC Plan).

-450-2.2 Plant: Ensure each plant has an onsite QC Manager meeting the requirements of 105-8.9.
+450-2.2 Plant: Ensure each plant has an onsite QC Manager meeting the requirements of Section 105.

 450-2.3 Product Certification: Ensure the QC inspector inspects all completed products at the plant not less than 24 hours before shipment to verify that all Contract Documents requirements are met.
-Upon verification that all Contract Document requirements have been met and all necessary repairs have been satisfactorily completed, the product will be stamped with the approved QC Manager stamp identified in the QC Plan.
+Upon verification that all Contract Document requirements have been met and all necessary repairs have been satisfactorily completed, the product will be stamped with the approved QC Manager stamp identified in the Producer QC Plan.

-Attach to each monthly request for payment, certification that the listed precast prestressed products have been produced under the QC Plan and meet the Contract Document requirements.
-Ensure the certification is signed by a legally responsible person of the plant and is provided on the plant's letterhead.
+With each monthly request submitted for payment, attach a certification stating that the listed precast prestressed products have been produced under the Producer QC Plan and meet the Contract Document requirements.
+Ensure the certification is signed by a legally responsible person of the plant and is submitted on the plant's letterhead.

-450-2.4 Documentation: Ensure that a system of records is maintained in each plant which will provide all information regarding the certification and testing of prestressing steel, reinforcing steel, concrete materials and concrete, curing materials, embedded items, tensioning, concrete proportioning, pre-placement, placement, post-placement inspections, curing, and disposition of products.
+450-2.4 Documentation: Ensure that a system of records is maintained in each plant which will provide all information regarding the certification and testing of prestressing steel, FRP prestressing strands, reinforcing steel, FRP reinforcing, concrete materials and concrete, curing materials, embedded items, tensioning, concrete proportioning, pre-placement, placement, post-placement inspections, curing, and disposition of products.
 Include in the record keeping the deficiencies found as a result of the inspection and testing.
 Keep certified test reports for all materials incorporated into the production of precast prestressed concrete products.

-Ensure that the printout or manual record of the tensioning operations is maintained and reflects the identification of the bed, type of fabricated products, the complete Financial Project Identification Number, jack identification number, date prestressing strands were stressed, temperature at the time of stressing, and signature of the qualified tensioning machine operator.
+Ensure that the record of tensioning operations is maintained and reflects the identification of the bed, type of fabricated products, the complete Financial Project Identification Number, jack identification number, date prestressing strands were stressed, temperature at the time of stressing, and signature of the qualified tensioning machine operator.

-Ensure the proposed method and format for documenting required information is included in the QC Plan.
+Ensure the proposed method and format for documenting required information is included in the Producer QC Plan.